If you’re finding it difficult to pay your bills, we want to do everything we can to help.

 We’ve designed our WaterSure Plus and WaterSure and schemes to lighten the load on low-income households, households with large families and individuals who have a water-dependent medical condition, and make it easier for you to pay.

 If you live in a low-income household, we may be able to discount your bill through WaterSure Plus.If you qualify, we currently offer a 50% discount on your whole bill, although this amount may change in the future.

 We consider households earning below £16,105, or below £19,201 in London boroughs, to be on a low income.
 In order to qualify, we’ll need to check your details and verify your income.
 You can find out more information on how we look at your income on the back of the application form.

-From April 2020, WaterSure Plus will be renamed WaterHelp.
-It has the same criteria and benefits, only the name has changed.
-You don't need to do anything and bills and letters will change to show the new name over the course of the year.
+After April 2020, WaterSure Plus will be called WaterHelp.
+It still has the same criteria and benefits – only the name has changed.
+If you’re already on the scheme, you don't need to do anything.
+Your bills and letters will change to show the new name over the course of the year.

 Qualifying benefits for WaterSure

 - Child Tax Credit (receiving more than the family element)